 Most of the Amazon Music app consists of album art and artist photos as well as small text, all of which can be magnified with the Zoom accessibility feature if needed.
 I had great success using the app with VoiceOver and was able to navigate across all of the different screens and options with ease- no issues with clicking on things unexpectedly, which is common in many list-intensive apps.
-Read more about using VoiceOver here.

 - “Alexa, play Despacito”

-- “Alexa, play Starman by David Bowie”
+- “Play Starman by David Bowie”

 - “Alexa, play Bon Jovi”

-- “Alexa, play Beatles for Sale”
+- “Play Beatles for Sale”

 - “Alexa, play 80s rock”

-Pairing with Amazon Echo
+Pairing Amazon Music with Amazon Echo